HarperDB/documentation/docs/components/writing-extensions.md

 }
 ```

-If you were implementing an authentication plugin, you could get authentication information from the request and use it to add the `user` property to the request:
+If you were implementing an authentication extension, you could get authentication information from the request and use it to add the `user` property to the request:
 ```javascript
 export function start(options: { port: number, server: {}, resources: Map}) {
 	options.server.http((request, nextLayer) => {